© Crown copyright 2020

 5.2 Should people wear face coverings on public transport?

-5.3 Can I use public transport to get to green spaces?
+5.4 Can I use public transport to get to green spaces?

-You should avoid using public transport wherever possible.
+You should still avoid using public transport wherever possible.
 Consider all other forms of transport before using public transport.
-If you need to use public transport, you should follow the safer travel guidance for passengers.
+If you need to use public transport, you must wear a face covering and you should follow the safer travel guidance for passengers.